slidejoe/git-about-best-practices/slides.md

 - <lucide-hand-platter /> Sharability

 <!--
-It can ensure your code is backed up, versioned and accessible to other developers.
+It can ensure your code is

+- backed up
+- versioned
+- accessible to other developers.
 -->
 ---
 layout: icons